TanmayDhamnaskar/task1-data-cleaning/README.md

 # Task 1: Data Cleaning and Preprocessing

 ## 📌 Objective
-Clean and prepare the raw **Medical Appointment No Shows** dataset by handling nulls, removing duplicates, standardizing formats, correcting inconsistencies, and ensuring the data is ready for analysis.
+As part of an internship with [**Elevate Lab**](https://www.linkedin.com/company/bebwwijwi/), the goal was to clean and prepare the raw **Medical Appointment No Shows** dataset by handling nulls, removing duplicates, standardizing formats, correcting inconsistencies, and ensuring the data is ready for analysis.

 ## 🧰 Tools Used
 - **Python**